Our Newfoundland Ponies

 Big beautiful colt "Leo" was born at the center in the wee hours after Memorial Day.
 Suggested by our board and volunteers, Leo is named after our director's father, a veteran resident of the Holyoke Soldier's Home in Massachusetts and who passed away from Covid-19 on 4/8/2020 along with 79 other veterans.
 Relatively speaking, sweet Leo is one very big Newfoundland pony colt.
 While he won't have a military history like his namesake, Leo will certainly be in the frontlines, fighting the War against Extinction.

-(To learn more about his namesake Emilio DiPalma, a courtroom guard at the 1st Nuremberg trial of Hitler's top officers and some of this world's worst villains, click here.)
+(To learn more about his namesake Emilio DiPalma, a 19 year old courtroom guard at the 1st Nuremberg trial of Hitler's top officers and some of this world's worst villains, click here.)

 Big beautiful colt "Leo" was born at the center in the wee hours after Memorial Day.
 Suggested by our board and volunteers, Leo is named after our director's father, a veteran resident of the Holyoke Soldier's Home in Massachusetts and who passed away from Covid-19 on 4/8/2020 along with 79 other veterans.
 Relatively speaking, sweet Leo is one very big Newfoundland pony colt.
 While he won't have a military history like his namesake, Leo will certainly be in the frontlines, fighting the War against Extinction.

-(To learn more about his namesake Emilio DiPalma, a courtroom guard at the 1st Nuremberg trial of Hitler's top officers and some of this world's worst villains, click here.)
+(To learn more about his namesake Emilio DiPalma, a 19 year old courtroom guard at the 1st Nuremberg trial of Hitler's top officers and some of this world's worst villains, click here.)

 Applewood Highland Heather